 2. Add Semi-Private Focus Zones

-A helpful, budget-friendly solution is a privacy booth such as the Persy Four.
+A helpful, budget-friendly solution is a privacy booth such as Persy Four.
 These clearly differentiate quiet spaces from collaborative ones, and brands like Persy Booths offer practical advice, fast delivery, and honest guidance — ideal when you’re trying to balance cost with quality.
+Privacy booths and acoustic solutions also help manage noise in the coworking environment, enhancing privacy and reducing disturbances.

 3. Include Tech-Enabled Collaboration Areas

-Tech-enabled collaboration rooms are essential in 2025.
+Tech-enabled collaboration rooms are essential in 2026.
 Video conferencing, interactive displays, and smart boards help distributed teams engage effectively.
+Flexible conference rooms that can accommodate various functions such as workshops, presentations, and team meetings are also crucial.
+Features like movable furniture and good acoustics maximize space utility for different needs.

 Strong collaboration spaces also attract prospective members who value hybrid-ready environments.
 Ensure the tech is easy to use without requiring IT support — a mistake many space operators make when they over-invest in complex systems.